 Comparing Berberine vs Metformin

-Berberine and metformin share many health outcomes such as improved blood glucose control, and more similarities can be found when looking at cellular level effects.
+Berberine and metformin may both support healthy blood sugar, and more similarities can be found when looking at cellular level effects.

 Both compounds appear to increase AMPK activity.
 The AMPK enzyme is biologically stimulated when there is a deficit of energy, like during fasting or exercise.
 By stimulating AMPK, the cell works to increase its access to energy, by facilitating glucose and fatty acid uptake from the blood, increasing fat and glycogen breakdown, and inhibiting both glucose and fat storage.
 AMPK acts by directly phosphorylating enzymes for a more immediate effect, and also by phosphorylating the transcription factors of enzymes, giving it a longer lasting effect.
 Both berberine and metformin increase the cellular uptake of energy compounds and break down energy storage.